ccdaisy/Spiral-Knights-Model-Converter/README.md

 #Contact me
 Please only contact me if you're interested in helping out or have a question regarding how ThreeRings code works (Which I probably won't be able to answer too well.
 I can't explain things)

 Contact me to help if...
  - You're good with Java
  - You're willing to give me your Skype (or get a Skype) so we can chat.
  - You're in the US (I can't call when it's midday for you and it's midnight for me)
+ - Bonus points if you've dealt with Three Rings libraries before

 subzeroxan@gmail.com